Here's how you can save Wordle offline and play for years to come

 Flappy Bird was one such game in 2013 before the developer took it down from both the Apple App Store and Google Play Stores.
 There was also Temple Run back in 2011, where there would be leaderboards between my friends and family as to how far we could run.

-But Wordle has a userbase that wants to keep the daily routine of solving a word, then sharing it with friends and family.
+But Wordle has a userbase that wants to keep the daily routine of solving a word, winning the day, then sharing it with friends and family.
 Users have discovered that saving the page in a web browser, will also store the words that are to come for many years.

 Wordle is a tiny game that runs entirely in the browser.The daily words are right there in the code, in a giant list.
 There are thousands of them.Remember these ones?1/x pic.twitter.com/ivca5o8tUVFebruary 1, 2022